 Selanne’s Ridiculous Rookie Season

-The final player to capture 100-plus points in a season during the Jets 1.0 era is perhaps the only guy as beloved as Ducky: the Finnish Flash.
+The final player to capture 100-plus points in a season during the Jets 1.0 era is perhaps the only guy as beloved as Ducky and certainly the Jets 1.0’s best draft pick of all time: The Finnish Flash.

 What can you say about Teemu Selanne’s 76-goal, 132-point rookie season other than it’s one that will never be matched nor forgotten?